 History

-interface manages undo and redo functionality for a container that holds some editable content.
+The History interface manages undo and redo functionality for a container that holds some editable content.
 It emits events when actions like save, undo, or redo are performed.

 Note